Future-Power-Networks/MAPDN/README.md

 # Multi-Agent Reinforcement Learning for Active Voltage Control on Power Distribution Networks

-This is the implementation of the paper Multi-Agent Reinforcement Learning for Active Voltage Control on Power Distribution Networks ().
+This is the implementation of the paper [Multi-Agent Reinforcement Learning for Active Voltage Control on Power Distribution Networks]().

 This repository provide an environment of distributed/decentralised active voltage control on power distribution networks and a batch of state-of-the-art multi-agent actor-critic algorithms that can be used for training.

-The framework of environment implementation follows the multi-agent environment framework provided in PyMARL (https://github.com/oxwhirl/pymarl/).
+The framework of environment implementation follows the multi-agent environment framework provided in [PyMARL](https://github.com/oxwhirl/pymarl/).
 Therefore, all baselines that are compatible with that framework can be easily applied to this environment.

 ## Brief Introduction of the Task